SalahZITOUNI/java-interview-particeep/README.md

-# Test in java for interview
+# Java Interview Test Preparation

-# System preperation:
+# System Setup:
-To run the test make assure that you are using the latest version of maven and sbt. the provided version of sbt in the building files dosn't work becouse it is using the version 1.5.5. currently the latest version is 1.9.8.
-I have modified the version the build.properties file to 1.9.8
+Before running the tests, please ensure you are using the most current versions of Maven and SBT.
+The SBT version specified in the provided build files is outdated (1.5.5), and it's recommended to upgrade to the latest version, 1.9.8.
+The build.properties file has been updated accordingly to reflect this change:

   ```bash
     sbt.version=1.9.8
 ```

-The original file contain an old version of scalaVersion in the file build.sbt , so  i  needed to update it to use a higher version:
+Additionally, the original build.sbt file listed an obsolete scalaVersion.
+It has been updated to a more recent version for compatibility and performance improvements:

   ```bash
     ThisBuild / scalaVersion     := "2.13.12"
 ```

-# Dependancies
+# Managing Dependencies:
-To run the librery vavr i need to use maven to download and add the dependancies so i created the file pom.xml :
+To incorporate the Vavr library into our project, Maven is used to handle the necessary dependencies.
+This step involves creating a pom.xml file with the following configuration:

   ```bash
     <project xmlns="http://maven.apache.org/POM/4.0.0"